Conditions of Entry

 The NZ Academy of Fine Arts will take all reasonable care with your work(s) while at the Academy Galleries but shall not be liable under any circumstances whatsoever for damage caused to any work irrespective of how that damage is caused.

 Work and packaging labels will be sent to artists whose work is shortlisted for the prize with instructions and information on how to apply these to your work and packaging.

-Where applicable works will include properly attached hanging or installation devices.
-In the event of inappropriate or unsupplied hanging devices the Academy reserves the right to attach hanging devices to your work.
+Where applicable works must include properly attached hanging or installation devices.
+In the event of inappropriate or un-supplied hanging devices the Academy reserves the right to attach hanging devices to your work.
 Any special hanging or display instructions are to accompany the work.

 Works with an electrical component must be accompanied by a current Safety Certificate from a Master Electrician.
 All equipment, e.g. DVD Players, TV monitors etc. must be supplied and either installed by the artist or have full and clear installation and operation instructions attached.